KSAH-42/RabbitOM/README.md

 What is RTSP ?

 RTSP is a protocol used to control and to receive video/audio streams.
 RTSP is very similar to the HTTP protocol.
-Like HTTP protocol, you have a some methods like GET/POST/TRACE/DELETE, and somes headers separated by carriage sreturns and a message body.
+Like HTTP protocol, you have a some methods like GET/POST/TRACE/DELETE/PUT and so on, and somes headers separated by carriage sreturns and a message body.
 Here it is exactly the same thing except that the methods are dedicated for the streaming operations.
 RTSP proposed the following methods:

 | Methods                      | Description                                                                       |
 | ---------------------------- | --------------------------------------------------------------------------------- |